benhoyt/benhoyt.github.com/writings/2020-06-09-lightweight-google-analytics-alternatives.md

 </style>

-<p>More and more web site owners are concerned about the "all-seeing Google"
+<p>More and more web-site owners are concerned about the "all-seeing Google"
 tracking users as they browse around the web. <a href="https://en.wikipedia.org/wiki/Google_Analytics">Google Analytics</a> (GA) is a full-featured web-analytics system that is available for free and, despite the privacy concerns, has become the de facto analytics tool for small and large web sites alike.
 However, in recent years, a growing number of alternatives are helping break Google's dominance.
 In this article we'll look at two of the lightweight open-source options, namely GoatCounter and Plausible.
-In a subsequent article we'll look at a few of the larger tools.</p>
+In a subsequent article, we'll look at a few of the larger tools.</p>

 <p>GA is by far the biggest player here: BuiltWith <a